MaximusV/d1workshop/setup.rst

   * If it's Windows or Mac OS, we may need to install `drivers`_ for the CH340 UBS2TTL chip.
   * A micro-USB cable with data lines that fits your USB port.
-  * You will need a terminal application installed.
-For Linux and Mac you can use ``screen``, which is usually installed by default.
-For Windows we recommend `PuTTy`_.
+  * You will need Python, Pip and a library called pyserial.
+Instructions for installing these are included in this setup section.
   * Please note that the workshop will be in English.

 .. _drivers: https://sparks.gogo.co.nz/ch340.html